 Posted by on 9/29/2021 to Battery Monitoring

 Although the normal use for the SmartShunt or BMV range of battery monitors is for battery monitoring the device can now be configured for DC Energy Monitoring.
+All that effectively happens when you set this up is that the meter stops measuring amp hours.
 This means the device can be used to measure the power production or power consumption of a single device.
 Suggested uses can be selected in the Victron Connect menu and the list of pre-programmed uses is as follows: